Prisoner (TV series): Based on the Series

 There have been numerous publications on the series, including tie-in paperback novels, including publication's by Pinnacle Books, which in 1980, led by the actors union the Media, Entertainment and Arts Alliance and represented by cast member Val Lehman (Bea Smith), which saw the cast go on strike due to the content in the United States: soft-core pornography at odds with the series.
 Six books were published: Prisoner: Cell Block H, The Franky Doyle Story, The Karen Travers Story, The Frustrations of Vera, The Reign of Queen Bea and The Trials of Erica.

 Two behind-the-scenes books were published in the UK during the early 1990s.
-Prisoner: Cell Block H – Behind the Scenes was written by Terry Bourke and published by Angus & Robertson Publishers, who published similar books about soap opera's Neighbours and Home and Away.
+Prisoner: Cell Block H – Behind the Scenes was written by Terry Bourke and published by Angus & Robertson Publishers, who published similar books about soap operas Neighbours and Home and Away.
 Bourke documents the show's genesis and development, and the book has many stills and character profiles.
 Hilary Kingsley's Prisoner Cell Block H – The Inside Story emphasises more on plot and characters.

 A limited-edition book, The Inside Story, was published in 2007 as part of the full-series DVD release in Australia.
 Written by TV journalists Andrew Mercado and Michael Idato, the commemorative book has the series' background, year-by-year storylines, character details and quotes by cast and crew.
 It was available as part of The Complete Collection DVD set.